 When you’re tasked with the mission of procuring a new rail control solution, taking time to clearly specify your needs, requirements, and expectations is a critical first step.

 Doing so helps you avoid common project roadblocks— like long and unpredictable delivery schedules, tender specification issues, or errors discovered too late in the production process.
-It also gives suppliers a fair chance to develop the system you need in a time and cost-efficient manner.
+It also gives suppliers a fair chance to develop the system they need in a time and cost-efficient manner.
 Furthermore, having clear specifications makes it easier, for infrastructure managers, to evaluate with accuracy how well systems comply with quality, safety, and other important requirements.

-But producing specifications can be a challenge in itself.
+However producing specifications can be a challenge in itself.
 How can you be certain that your specifications actually correspond to your needs?
 Or that they will be interpreted correctly by all stakeholders?
 Our recommendation is to take a formal approach to develop a prototype, or a digital twin, that you can use to validate your specifications with simulation and formal verification.

-What is a Digital Twin?
+What is a digital twin?

 A digital twin is a virtual, interactive replica of an actual physical system, asset, or process.
 Applied to the railway sector, a digital twin could cover the entire infrastructure – from stations, rolling stock, switches, and signals to supporting IT systems.